trump-fmi/trump-fmi.github.io/content/guide/label-pipeline.md

 ```

-The labels of a certian level can be increased in size by using the
+The labels of a certain level can be increased in size by using the
 factor attribute.